igrishaev/pg2/docs/row-map.md

 ~~~

 These maps are not pure Clojure maps but rather special objects that mimic
-Clojure maps.
-Namely, these are instances of the `org.pg.clojure.RowMap` class
+them.
+Namely, these are instances of the `org.pg.clojure.RowMap` class that
-that implements `APersistentMap` and some other interfaces.
-But at first glance,
+implements `APersistentMap` and some other interfaces.
+But at first glance, it's
-it's a map indeed: `get`, `assoc`, `dissoc` and other things work as expected:
+a map indeed: `get`, `assoc`, `dissoc` and other things work as expected:

 ~~~clojure
 (-> rows first map?)